firebase/firebase-admin-node/etc/firebase-admin.api.md

 // @public (undocumented)
 export namespace storage {
-    // Warning: (ae-forgotten-export) The symbol "Storage" needs to be exported by the entry point default-namespace.d.ts export type Storage = Storage;
+    // Warning: (ae-forgotten-export) The symbol "Storage_2" needs to be exported by the entry point default-namespace.d.ts export type Storage = Storage_2;
 }

 ```